szpajder/libacars/doc/PROG_GUIDE.md

 can also contain binary encoded data.
 A common example are air traffic services applications, like ADS-C or CPDLC. libacars provides decoders for these kinds of messages.
 The API allows access to all message fields and their values.
-Pretty-printing routine for all supported payload types are provided as well.
+Routines for producing human readable and JSON output for all supported payload types are provided as well.

 ### What libacars does not do